sungnga/practice/graphQL/README.md

     }
   }
   ```
-- **createComment Mutation Challenge**
-  - Goal: Allow clients to create a new comment
+- **createComment Mutation Challenge - Goal: Allow clients to create a new comment**
-    1. Define a new createComment mutation
+  - Define a new createComment mutation
     - Should take text, author, and post
     - Should return a comment
-    2. Define a resolver method for createComment
+  - Define a resolver method for createComment
     - Confirm that the user exists, else throw error
     - Confirm that the post exists and is published, else throw error
     - If they do exist, create th ecomment and return it
-    3. Run the mutation and add a comment
+  - Run the mutation and add a comment
-    4. Use the comments query to verify the comment was added
+  - Use the comments query to verify the comment was added

   **Solution:**
   - Define createComment Mutation